 Sometimes a bond is enough to calm any concerns with the executor.
 A bond essentially is insurance on any potential misconduct by the nominated Executor.
 However, some executors don’t qualify for a bond, and a small percentage of estates are so large as to preclude any sort of bond that makes financial sense.
 Those are the cases where executor qualifications can become an issue.

-If you are nominated as an Executor and beneficiaries are attempting to disqualify or remove you, call attorney Albert Gurevich at (212) 233-1233.
+If you are nominated as an Executor and beneficiaries are attempting to disqualify or remove you, call attorney Albert Goodwin at 718-509-9774.